theticketfairy/tf-checkout-react-native/README.md

 `orderHash` the `hash` returned in the `BillingInfo` component.

 `onComplete` to handle the completion of the flow.
 Here you can handle the unmount of the component or navigate to another screen.

+## MyOrders

+## MyOrderDetails

+To be able to open the downloaded file in iOS, you will need to add 2 flags in the info.plist file of your xCode folder.

+- UIFileSharingEnabled: Application supports iTunes file sharing
+- LSSupportsOpeningDocumentsInPlace: Supports opening documents in place